ORNL-Fusion/kineticj/README.md

 The Kinetic-j program takes a time harmonic electric wave field, and calculates the kinetic plasma current.
 This calculation is done in configuration-space, as opposed to the more traditional Fourier-space evaluation forms provided in the standard plasma wave physics texts.

 ## Program Files
 The program is organized into C++ and IDL files.
 The C++ are the buildable program (located in src and include directories), with the IDL scripts (located in the idl directory) being used to generate inputs, run benchmarks, and post process outputs.
 The bin and obj directories are empty, being only placeholders for build locations.
-The mathematica directory containts some relevant analysis and derivations of the equations upon which the program is based.
+The mathematica directory contains some relevant analysis and derivations of the equations upon which the program is based.
 ```
 .
 (Makefile etc)
 ├── bin (empty)